On Saturday, August 31, 2019 St. Francis by the Sea at 7:00 pm.

-Haiti’s Musical Ambassadors Les Petits Chanteurs (The Little Singers) and Chamber Ensemble of Holy Trinity Music School Return to U.S. for 24-City Tour, Including Stops here at St. Francis by the Sea in Blue Hill, seven other towns in Maine, NYC, Washington, DC .
+Haiti’s Musical Ambassadors Les Petits Chanteurs (The Little Singers) and Chamber Ensemble of Holy Trinity Music School Stopped here at St. Francis by the Sea in Blue Hill, as well as seven other towns in Maine, NYC, Washington, DC .
 In all 24 cities in 10 states .

-Les Petits Chanteurs and the Chamber Ensemble of Holy Trinity Music School (HTMS), a choir of 30 singers (ages 10–16) and an eight-piece chamber ensemble from Port-au-Prince, Haiti, return to the U.S. for the first time since 2017 to perform choral and instrumental works of classically arranged Haitian folk and sacred music.Check out “Serenade for Haiti Trailer” from “Music Makes a City” on Vimeo.
+Les Petits Chanteurs and the Chamber Ensemble of Holy Trinity Music School (HTMS), a choir of 30 singers (ages 10–16) and an eight-piece chamber ensemble from Port-au-Prince, Haiti, performing choral and instrumental works of classically arranged Haitian folk and sacred music.Check out “Serenade for Haiti Trailer” from “Music Makes a City” on Vimeo.

 The program by Haiti’s musical ambassadors showcases their home country’s rich musical traditions, highlights the talent nurtured in the school, and raises awareness of Haiti’s ongoing rebuilding effort and need for assistance.